What Is a Food Allergy?

 Common Food Allergy Symptoms

-- skin rash or hives,
+- skin rash

-- swelling of the tongue and throat,
+- swelling of the tongue or throat

-- breathing problems including asthma,
+- breathing problems including asthma

-- vomiting or diarrhea, and
+- vomiting or diarrhea

-- abdominal pain and cramping.
+- abdominal pain

 Foods That Cause Allergies